Troubleshooting Common iPhone Issues

 - Avoid Direct Sunlight: Keep your iPhone out of direct sunlight or hot environments.

-- Close Unused Apps: Running too many apps simultaneously can cause overheating.
+- Close Background Apps: Running too many apps can cause your device to overheat.
+Close unnecessary apps to reduce the load.

-- Restart Your iPhone: A restart can help cool down your device.
+- Restart Your iPhone: A restart can often resolve app-related issues.

 Final Thoughts